The MANSA Mission

 One part of MANSA membership is the commitment by members based in the Global North to return the results of their research to African countries, and institutions.
 This includes articles and books in printed form as well as digitally.
 Books have been deposited at universities and research institutions in West Africa.

 Another part is the organization of international conferences: Bamako, Mali (March 1993); Leiden, The Netherlands (March 1995); Serrekunda, The Gambia (June 1998); Leiden, The Netherlands (June 2002); Conakry and Kan-Kan, Guinea (June 2005); Lisbon, Portugal (June 2008); Bamako, Mali (June 2011); Bobo-Dioulasso, Burkina Faso (June 2014); Grand Bassam, Côte d'Ivoire (August 2017); and Uppsala, Sweden (June 2021).
-The Next International Conference on Mande Studies will be organized in Bamako 26-30 June 2024 in Bamako (Mali); it is co-hosted with the Institut des Sciences Humaines (Mali), and the Forum for Africa Studies at Uppsala University (Sweden).
+The 12th International Conference on Mande Studies was held 26-29 June 2024 in Bamako (Mali); it was co-hosted by the Institut des Sciences Humaines (Mali) and the Forum for Africa Studies at Uppsala University (Sweden).

 MANSA members engage actively in joint scholarship and common research clusters.
 Recent examples are the research on Ethnographies of Security in the Sahel, and the workshop on Armed Conflicts and Insecurity in the West African Sahel.
 Training sessions and workshops are regularly organized by MANSA members in Burkina Faso, Côte d'Ivoire and Mali.